-The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), signed into law in July 2010, reduced total TARP purchase authority from \$700 billion to a cumulative \$475 billion.
-OFS's authority to make new commitments under TARP originally expired on October 3, 2010.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), signed into law in July 2010, reduced total TARP purchase authority from \$700.0 billion to a cumulative \$475.0 billion.
+OFS's authority to make new program commitments under TARP originally expired on October 3, 2010.
+The Consolidated Appropriations Act, 2016 (the Act), gave the Secretary of the Treasury the ability to commit an additional \$2.0 billion in TARP funds to current Hardest Hit Fund (HHF) participants.
+The additional \$2.0 billion was obligated by Treasury as of June 2016.
+OFS currently does not have the authority to commit new program funds.

-The Consolidated Appropriations Act, 2016 (the Act), signed into law on December 18, 2015, provided that the Making Home Affordable Program (MHA) will terminate on December 31, 2016 and gave the Secretary of the Treasury the ability to commit an additional \$2.0 billion in TARP funds to current Hardest Hit Fund (HHF) participants.
 Bank Support Programs (CPP, TIP, AGP, CDCI, SCAP)

 The Capital Purchase Program (CPP) was launched in October 2008 to help stabilize the financial system by providing capital to viable financial institutions of all sizes throughout the nation.
 With the additional capital that OFS offered, CPP participants were better equipped to undertake new lending and continue to provide other services to consumers and businesses.
 OFS received preferred stock or subordinated debt securities in exchange for the CPP investments.
 Most financial institutions participating in the CPP issued preferred stock with an initial dividend rate of five percent for the first five years, stepping up to a nine percent rate thereafter.
 In addition, OFS received warrants to purchase common shares or other securities from the banks to enable OFS to receive additional returns on its investments as banks recovered.
-OFS continues to wind down the remaining CPP investments through repayments by those institutions that are able to do so and restructuring investments in limited cases.
+OFS continues to wind-down the remaining CPP investments through repayments by those institutions that are able to repay, restructurings and sales of common stock. where OFS's investment shares were converted to common stock holdings.